gemrb/gemrb/demo/README.md

 # AUTHORS

-Authors are noted in the Debian-compatible `copyright` file.
+Authors are noted in the top-level REUSE.toml file.

 For XCF and other files used to generate some of the used artwork, see the [gemrb-assets repo](https://github.com/gemrb/gemrb-assets).